-As Vietnamese uses Latin alphabet with extra characters for writing system, it’s easy and common to mix English into the text.
-This is prone to be problematic for language processing systems as not only they need to take care of the source language but also be aware of other words that might appear.
+As Vietnamese uses Latin alphabet with extra characters for its writing system, it’s easy and common to mix English into the text.
+This is prone to be problematic for language processing systems as not only they need to take care of the source language but also be aware of other foreign words that might appear.

 By analyzing content published in 2015 and 2016 of 5 popular Vietnamese news sources, I found that there are only 7184 unique syllables (download) are actually used and they cover more than 94% of the content.
 And here is a cool graphic.

 To analyze the usage of Vietnamese, 5 websites were chosen as they are among the most popular online news and have consistent data available in 2015 and 2016.
 As Vietnamese syllables is the focus, some categories (egs: world news, technology, automobile,…) were removed as they might have a high amount of foreign words.